 Applications for all others

-Digital and Professional Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
-For more information, visit the Digital and Professional Education website.
+Digital Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
+For more information, visit the Digital Education website.

 International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as digital education students.
 Failure to do so may result in revocation of your visa and possible deportation.